tamirj9/AWS_Design/README.md

-# 🏢 Business Licensing Data Analysis for Vancouver City Office
+# 🏢 Data Analysis and Cloud-Based Solution for Business Licensing in Vancouver City Office

+**Project Description:** Optimizing Business Licensing Process for Vancouver City

+**Project Title:** Data Analysis and Cloud-Based Solution for Business Licensing in Vancouver

-As a data analyst for the Vancouver City Office, I undertook a comprehensive project to analyze and optimize the business licensing process for companies in Vancouver.
-Utilizing datasets for 2023 and 2024 sourced from [OpenData Vancouver](https://opendata.vancouver.ca/explore/dataset/business-licences/export/?disjunctive.status&disjunctive.businesssubtype&refine.businesstype=Information+Communication+Technology), I developed a Data Analytics Platform (DAP) to drive insightful metrics and streamline operations.
+**Objective:** As a data analyst for the Vancouver City Office, I undertook a comprehensive project to analyze and optimize the business licensing process for companies in Vancouver.
+Utilizing datasets for 2023 and 2024 sourced from [OpenData Vancouver](https://opendata.vancouver.ca/explore/dataset/business-licences/export/?disjunctive.status&disjunctive.businesssubtype&refine.businesstype=Information+Communication+Technology).
+The primary goal of this project is to analyze and optimize the business licensing process of those companies operating in Vancouver.
+It will provide a scalable data pipeline using AWS cloud services to process, clean, and analyze licensing data for insights that are actionable and inform the operations of the city.
+I have implemented a DAP encompassing descriptive, diagnostic, predictive, and prescriptive metrics to provide useful insights for decision-making.

-**Project Overview**
-The primary goal of this project was to:
-- Analyze and optimize the business licensing process in Vancouver.
-- Implement a DAP encompassing descriptive, diagnostic, predictive, and prescriptive metrics to provide valuable insights for decision-making.

-**Key Steps in the Project**
+**Methodology**
 1. Data Acquisition and Initial Design:
 - Downloaded business license datasets (2023 and 2024) from the operational data source.
 - Designed the DAP architecture, defining descriptive, diagnostic, predictive, and prescriptive metrics.